michaeldavitt/michaeldavitt/README.md

 My Name is Michael Davitt.
-I am a graduate of the UCD Bachelor of Science degree in Actuarial and Financial Studies and the UCD Higher Diploma in Computer Science (Conversion).
+I am a graduate of the UCD Bachelor of Science degree in Actuarial and Financial Studies and the UCD Higher Diploma course in Computer Science (Conversion).
 I am currently working as a product support specialist at Stripe.
 I have 1 year of experience working in the insurance industry, where I was involved in actuarial auditing.

 ---